Drug and Alcohol Rehab in Surrey

 - Ensure you set firm boundaries with your loved ones, especially if they have previously enabled your addiction or are co-dependent in any way.

-Will Your Insurance Cover Rehab?
+Will Your Insurance Cover Drug & Alcohol Rehab in Surrey?

-There is rarely a clear answer to this question, because each health insurer is different and varies in their policies surrounding addiction treatment.
+There is rarely a clear answer to this question, because each health insurer is different and varies in their policies surrounding addiction rehab treatment.

 The good news is, if you hold employee or private health insurance, you should be entitled to some level of reimbursement for your addiction treatment at a rehab in Surrey.

-Many providers recognise addiction as a condition requiring treatment and will be prepared to cover some of your treatment in Surrey.
+Many providers recognise addiction as a condition requiring treatment and will be prepared to cover some of your rehab treatment in Surrey.

 This may include covering the cost of therapy sessions, medication, or accommodation at your rehab of choice.